renpy/renpy/sphinx/source/config.rst

     images used by that interaction have loaded.
 (Yeah, it's a lousy name.)

+.. var:: config.longpress_duration = 0.5

+    The amount of time the player must press the screen for for a longpress to be recognized on a touch device.

+.. var:: config.longpress_radius = 15

+    The number of pixels the touch must remain within for a press to be recognized as a longpress.

+.. var:: config.longpress_vibrate = .1

+    The amount of time the device will vibrate for after a longpress.

 .. var:: config.log = None

     If not None, this is expected to be a filename.
 Much of the text